Canon 850D vs Nikon D780

 Both the 850D and the D780 are recent models that are part of the current product line-up.
 The D780 replaced the earlier Nikon D750, while the 850D followed on from the Canon 800D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 850D Manual (free pdf) or the online Nikon D780 Manual.
+Further information on the features and operation of the 850D and D780 can be found, respectively, in the Canon 850D Manual (free pdf) or the online Nikon D780 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 850D or the Nikon D780 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.